hobbyquaker/mqttDB/README.md

 published retained on the topic `db/doc/hue/lights/livingroom`.

-### Deletion of objects
+### Deletion of docuemnts

-To delete the object from the previous example just publish an empty string payload on `db/set/hue/lights/livingroom`.
+To delete the document from the previous example just publish an empty string payload on `db/set/hue/lights/livingroom`.

 ### Views